Acren/AutoSettings-Docs/docs/support.md

 - The engine version
 - The plugin version
+- Steps to reproduce the issue
 - Does the example project work?
-- If crashing, the .log file or pasted crash report
+- If crashing, the .log file(s) from the `ProjectName/Saved/Logs` directory

 Thanks!